Skip to content

 Introduction:

-For a long time, bubbles have been associated with a relaxing and soothing bath experience.
-However, did you know that bubbles can often indicate that potential harmful ingredients have been added to your bath product?
+For a long time, bubbles have been associated with taking a bath.
+However, did you know that bubbles can often indicate that potential harmful ingredients have been added to your bath wash/soap?
 Sigh, when will it ever end...

-Bath washes should contain minimal, high quality ingredients (in our opinion), which couldn't be more true when it comes to baby wash.
-Let's take a closer look at some common ingredients found in bath products and why it's essential to be aware of what goes into your baby's skincare routine, as well as your own.
+Bath wash products should contain minimal, high quality ingredients (in our opinion), which couldn't be more true when it comes to baby wash.
+Let's take a closer look at some common ingredients found in bath products and why it's essential to be aware of what goes into your baby's skincare routine (as well as your own).

 1. Sodium Lauryl Sulphate (SLS):

-SLS is a chemical which has been used since the 1930s, talk about a throwback!
+SLS is a chemical which has been used since the 1930s.
 SLS is found in a lot of cleaning and personal care products that produce foam or bubbles.
 Baby wash is a common product in which SLS is added to.

 Given SLS is a surfactant, it has been linked with a lot of skin related irritations and may be something you want to avoid if your little one has any existing skin conditions such as eczema or dermatitis.